OpenDSA/OpenDSA/RST/source/Glossary.rst

       small, since we are referring to the best from a class of inputs (i.e, those inputs of size :math:`n`).

+   big-Oh notation
+      In algorithm analysis, a shorthand notation for describing the upper bound for an algorithm or problem.

    binary search
       A standard recursive search algorithm for a sorted list.
 It runs in :math:O(\log n): time.

-   big-Oh notation
-      In algorithm analysis, a shorthand notation for describing the upper bound for an algorithm or problem.
+   binsort
+      A sort that works by taking each record and placing it into a bin based on its value.
+The bins are then gathered up in order to sort the list.
+It is generally not practical in this form, but it is the conceptual underpinning of the :term:`radix sort`.

    Boolean variable
       A variable that takes on one of the two values ``True`` and